- Nasdaq-listed next generation “low-carbon” fuel company

 Renewable diesel is expected to compete head-to-head on price with natural and petroleum-based equivalents, while reducing particulates and CO2 emissions, according to Gevo’s CEO Patrick R Gruber.

 Low-carbon fuels reduce the carbon intensity, or the level of greenhouse gas emissions, compared to standard fossil-based fuels across their lifecycle.

 Demand has increased since California’s Low Carbon Fuel Standard came into effect, which is designed to decrease the carbon intensity of California’s transportation fuel pool and provide an increasing range of low-carbon and renewable alternatives, which reduce petroleum dependency and achieve air quality benefits.

-The marine sector is also looking to reduce sulphur emissions ahead of new international water regulations that come into effect from 1 January 2020.
+The marine sector is also looking to reduce sulphur emissions after new international water regulations came into effect on January 1, 2020.

 In addition to serving the low-carbon fuel markets, Gevo’s technology can also serve markets for the production of chemical intermediate products for solvents, plastics, and building block chemicals.

 The group's stated strategy is to commercialize bio-based alternatives to petroleum-based products to allow for the optimization of fermentation facilities’ assets, with the ultimate goal of maximizing cash flows from the operation of those assets.

 Gevo ended 2019 on a strong note, reporting fourth-quarter revenues of $6.9 million, up 4.5% from $6.6 million a year earlier while its gross loss narrowed by 16% year-over-year from $3 million to $2.5 million.

 The revenue growth was due in part to a bump in hydrocarbon production at the company’s South Hampton facility.
 In the year-ago quarter, the company said, production was down due to facility upgrades.